bniladridas/rag/CLI_POLICY.md

 ## Accessibility

 ### Color and Formatting
-- Provide `--no-color` option to disable colors
+- Provide `--no-color` option to disable colors and emojis
+- Respect `NO_COLOR` environment variable (https://no-color.org/)
+- Automatically disable colors when output is not to a TTY
 - Use semantic colors (red for errors, green for success)
 - Ensure sufficient contrast for readability
 - Support terminal themes
+- Emojis should be removed in no-color mode for better accessibility

 ### Text Output
 - Use clear, simple language